daveremixed/emailtoken/README.md

 - Omit appSecret

 ## Discusion
-Application uses SpringBoot, the embeded in memory database w/JPA for persistence.
+Application uses Maven, SpringBoot, the embeded in memory database w/JPA for persistence.
 I added the Application Secret so tokens / redemptions may only be viewed by the creator.
 The AppSecret is hashed and stored as a SHA-1 via the Apache Codec library, they are not persisted in plain text.
 For security a service like this should only run HTTPS/TLS1.2 - but requirements asked for HTTP.

 Validation: The application will ensure email addresses are valid using a compiled pattern that complies to the email RFC.
 Errors will return a response entity that lets them know what caused the error.